Just Ask Jeff: Tucson Gem Show 2006

 Opal – Available in about the same quantity and quality as the last few years in small sizes.
 That is to say it was available, but higher quality/large material was not really around rough.

-Blue – There was not much, a little cut, but not a lot of any size.
+Blue – There was not much rough, a fair amount cut, but not a lot of any size.

 All other Types – There was basically not much, most of the Tanzania areas are no longer producing material.
 Look for fancy Zircons to go up in price.

 In general rough is on a down cycle and because of poor supply the rough that is available is getting more expensive.
 These cycles are fairly common in the supply of gemstones and hopefully this down cycle will not last long.
 Not every thing is negative, there was rough, some of it pretty nice.
-However if the rough is a highly commercial type and in short supply like Tourmaline.
-There was and is going to be significant price increases.
+However there was, and is going to be significant price increase on quality commercial rough, like Tourmaline and Aquamarine.
+The good news is that there is some new production like the Malaya Garnets.
+There is not a lot available and it is too early to tell what those mines will do, but there is some new finds.
+Remember that.
+Amethyst, Citrine, Sunstone, Garnets (not green), and some other rough is still readily available and reasonably priced.
+So there is plenty to cut.